 Students auditioning for Senior Select Chorus will be asked to sing in a group choral setting at the time of their audition, which will entail some sight-reading.
 In addition, the student should bring a prepared vocal piece which may be heard at the discretion of the choral directors in attendance.
 Placement in a chorus is determined by ability and age.

 Orchestra auditions are held separately from primary instrument auditions.
 Assignments to orchestras are made by the Precollege Administration in consultation with conductors, and are based on audition and availability of positions in the orchestra.
-The criteria for moving up to the next highest orchestra are as follows:
+The placement decision of the conductors is final.

 International students should audition in person.
-If you are unable to audition in person, please contact Tiffany Bizup at email@example.com.
+If you are unable to audition in person, please contact Precollege Administrative Assistant, Tiffany Bizup, at firstname.lastname@example.org.

 To be eligible for a student visa, applicants must have a sponsor/guardian residing in the United States who in addition to assuring financial support must also make the necessary arrangements for enrollment in an academic school for general education.
 It is the academic school that issues the necessary documents for the student visa.
 To facilitate the processing, the Precollege Division must be provided with the name and address of the sponsor/guardian prior to registration.